 Required:

-All employees must be entered in the employee list (Link)
+All employees must be entered in the personnel list 📄 Create new users IC1516

-All cost centers must already be entered in the cost centers (Link)
+All cost centers must already be entered in the cost centers 📄 Create cost centers IC2288

-All vehicle locations must already be entered in Portfolio/BIM (Link)
+All vehicle locations must already be entered in Portfolio/BIM 📄 The real estate cadastre IC1135

 Optional:

-Contracts, if they are to be assigned to a vehicle, must already be created in Contract Management (Link)
+Contracts, if they are to be assigned to the vehicle, must already be created in Contract Management { 📄 Create contracts IC1152

 1.)
-Enter basic master data in the System Settings
+Enter basic master data in the System Control

 Once the preparatory tasks are complete, the actual implementation of the Fleet Management module can begin.

-We will now start by first entering all relevant information that will later be required by fleet managers during operational use into the system as fixed selection fields.
+We will now start by first entering all relevant information that will later be required by fleet managers during day-to-day operations into the system as fixed selection fields.
 This allows us to create a clean and standardized data foundation for all types of analyses.

 The following preparatory data should be created first: